Find teaching jobs in Australia

 Need to know information about Australian Visas for Teachers

-Those who can, teach, and if you want to live in Australia a shortage of teachers means that this is a great time to get work in Australia.
-Right now pre-school, primary and secondary teachers are all included on the Skilled Occupations List so if you have the required training and qualifications come on down.
+Those who can, teach, and if you want to live in Australia a shortage of teachers means that this is a great time to find teaching jobs in Australia.
+Right now pre-school, primary and secondary teachers are all included on the Skilled Occupations List also known as Medium and Long-term Strategic Skills List (MLTSSL) or the Short term Skilled Occupation List (STSOL) so if you have the required training and qualifications you’re one step closing to emigrating to Australia as a teacher.

 What Visas Do Teachers Need in Australia?